The Ultimate Guide to Chicago’s Fulton River District

 Fulton River Rental Properties

 Finding a place to call home in the neighborhood isn’t a problem, especially when you have the right people helping you narrow down your options.
-Luxury apartments have sprung up in Fulton River at a quick pace, giving renters lots of terrific options.
+Fulton River apartments have rapidly increased, giving renters lots of terrific options.

 K2